WaithakaGuru/GophersMap/README.md

 ---

-## 📄 About allExercises.md
+## 📄 About the 'allExercises.md' file
-The file [`allExercises.md`](./allExercises.md) contains a curated list of 35 exercises, ranging from basic syntax to real-world applications.
+The file [`allExercises.md`](exercise/allExercises.md) contains a curated list of 35 exercises, ranging from basic syntax to real-world applications.
 Use it as your roadmap to master Go, tackling each challenge in order of increasing complexity.

 ---